Nekosia-API/nekosia.js/README.md

 ### IP-based Sessions
 In this example, we used an IP-based session.
 What does this mean?
-Thanks to this solution, a user with a specific IP address will not encounter duplicates when randomly selecting images.
+Thanks to this solution, a user with a specific IP address will not encounter duplicate images when selecting them randomly.

 ```js
 const { NekosiaAPI } = require('nekosia.js');